webpro-nl/knip/packages/docs/src/content/docs/reference/jsdoc-tsdoc-tags.md

 JSDoc or TSDoc tags can be used to make exceptions for unused or duplicate exports.

-Knip tries to minimize configuration and introduces as little new things for you to learn as possible.
+Knip tries to minimize configuration and introduces no new syntax.
 That's why it hooks into JSDoc and TSDoc tags.

 :::caution

 Adding tags or excluding a certain type of issues from the report is usually not recommended.
-It means hiding issues, which are often a sign of a code smell or ambiguity and ends up as something that's harder to maintain.
-It's usually better to refactor the code, or report an issue with Knip if there's a false positive.
+It means hiding issues, which is often a sign of code smell or ambiguity and ends up harder to maintain.
+It's usually better to refactor the code, or report an issue with Knip for false positives.

 :::